-Her passion in lighting design started as an investigation of urban landscapes for her MA thesis on cities soundscapes; and soon it became her focus on relation between daylight and architectural space.
-She completed her postgraduate Master’s degree in Lighting Design at Milan’s Polytechnic in 2009.
-Later that same year she won a prize at the “LED_light exhibition design” awards in Milan, with the installation “The Cherry Orchard”, inspired by the homonymous play by Anton Chekhov.
+Her passion in lighting design started as an investigation of urban landscapes for her MA thesis on cities soundscapes.
+Soon her main focus became the relationship between daylight and architectural space.
+She completed her postgraduate Master’s degree in Lighting Design at Milan’s Polytecnico in 2009.
+Later that same year she won a prize at the “LED light exhibition design” awards in Milan, with the installation “The Cherry Orchard”, inspired by the homonymous play by Anton Chekhov.

-She has worked at AR-Co’ Architecture and Cooperation, an independent studio based in Milan, so she also has experience with sustainable and environmental architecture.
+She previously worked at AR-Co’ Architecture and Cooperation, an independent studio based in Milan, so she also has experience with sustainable and environmental architecture.

-Since then, he has been working in the field of lighting design.
-After working in Turkey for 3 years, he continued his career in London.
-He has worked on many architectural lighting projects in both public and private sector.
+He has worked on many architectural lighting projects in both public and private sectors.
 The main body of his work has been in retail, museums, sports lighting and historical & sacred buildings.

 Through working on such a variety of projects he has knowledge of many different aspects of lighting including internal, external, landscape, performance, tv, etc.